kunlun-wu/kunlun-wu.github.io/_research/research-1.md

 5. Turn on the furnace, set the Temp dial to 2.5 times the desired temperature

 ### Measurement and Data
-Measurements were taken at 50°C intervals from 50°C to 200°C for samples of 0%, 1%, 2%, 4%, 8%, 16% copper doping concentrations from 1MHz to 1Hz, with 5 loops each.
-The data is collected via SMaRT EIS software and analyzed through ZView EIS visualization and equivalent circuit fitting software.
-The processed data are then supported with X-ray diffraction and pair distribution function structural analysis.
-The data indicate enhanced conductivity compared to undoped ceria, consistent with thermally activated small-polaron hopping. **Detailed analysis and modeling results are under review for publication; and therefore are not disclosed here yet.**
+We collected EIS spectra from 1 MHz to 1 Hz with five loops per sweep, at 50 °C intervals between 50 and 200 °C, for 0–16 % Cu-doped samples (0, 1, 2, 4, 8, 16 %).
+Data were captured using SMaRT EIS and fitted in ZView with equivalent-circuit models; XRD and PDF analyses were used to interpret structural features.
+Together, these measurements indicate conductivity enhancement versus undoped ceria and behavior consistent with thermally activated small-polaron hopping. **Quantitative values and model details are included in an in-review manuscript and will be added here following publication.**